-In the event any of the three individuals are not available to serve in this capacity, the Union President or the Union Steward shall designate, to the Director of Human Resources, the name of the individual who would be replacing the person previously designated.
+In the event any of the three individuals are not available to serve in this capacity, the Union President or the Union Steward shall designate, to Human Resources, the name of the individual who would be replacing the person previously designated.
 This modification shall be submitted prior to the individual's involvement.

 ARTICLE 12.
-NO-STRIKE PROVISIONS
+NO STRIKE PROVISIONS